Over 5 Therapeutic uses of Clay

 My cats, who come in for breakfast, have a glass with clay water standing next to their food and they drink it.
 One should remember that clay should only be in contact with glass or wood and never metal or plastic.
 This is very important.

-Behind the house, I have a big fishpond with a lovely, very old tree.
+Behind the house, I have a big fishpond with a lovely ancient tree.
 Underneath the tree is a small stone bench.
 This quiet place is ideal for relaxing and meditating.
 From there one can observe the life in the pond.
 Fish and frogs, snakes who come for the wedding.
 When they have baby’s that pond is kind of not safe anymore as they go hunting the fish and the frogs.

-There also live many generations of turtles, some of them really big.
+There also live many generations of turtles, some of them enormous.
 This all started when I fished 2 small turtles in the small brook nearby and gave them a new home in my fishpond.
-Just as well as years later the life in that brook was killed by an urbanization build higher up in the mountains.
+Just as well as years later, the life in that brook was killed by an urbanization build higher up in the mountains.

 How to help a wounded Frog

 It is quite some years ago when I went for a stroll in the afternoon.
 Arriving at the pond I saw 2 big snakes disputing a frog between them.
-Each of the snakes had one fang in the frog’s back.
+Each of the snakes had one fang on the frog’s back.
 Normally I try not to interfere with nature, but this time I did.
 On coming really close, the snakes “ran” away, and I picked up the wounded frog and took him home.

 On my patio, I have a small fishpond and whenever I notice a fish who is behaving funny, like floating on its side, I pick it up and put it in a regular fishbowl with clay water also for 24 hours.